baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/untilt.rst

     - :matlab:`'params'`

         One can also direclty write the coordinates of the bottom-left and top-right corners, using :matlab:`crop(___,'params', [x1, x2, y1, y2])`.
-In this case, no figure opens.
+In this case, no figure pops up.